OASL Logo Empowering Oregon Students by Supporting School Libraries

 Resource

-In K-12, resource could refer to a database (directory, website, search engine), and the tool within it would be the search box.
-In college, ‘resource' refers to what makes the database possible (paying a subscription price); ‘tool' refers to what contains sources, such as a database; ‘source' refers to the articles or items contained within a database (directory, website, search engine).
+In college, "Resource" refers to what makes the database possible (paying a subscription price); "tool" refers to what contains sources, such as a database; "source" refers to the articles or items contained within a database (directory, website, search engine).
 Also, tools within a database for college students would be the search and format limiters.

 Scholarly conversation